-Housing Catalyst will begin redevelopment of the building in late 2019.
-We plan to provide 60 apartments and support services for people with a disability who are homeless.
+Mason Place will reflect Housing Catalyst’s high quality design and commitment to sustainability in development.
+It will provide 60 apartments and support services for people with a disability who are homeless.
 We believe the best way to help end homelessness is by providing safe, affordable homes along with concentrated support services for the most vulnerable people in our community.
-This model has proven to be the most effective way to solve homelessness in cities throughout the country.
+This supportive housing model has proven to be the most effective way to solve homelessness in cities throughout the country.

 This is not a homeless shelter.
 Services will only be provided to people who are residents of the building.
 Residents will be screened with a criminal background check and sex offender screening.
 The building will have staff onsite 24 hours a day, seven days a week.

 You can view and print an overview page from this link.

 We are seeking household and personal care items for new residents moving into Mason Place.
 Please drop off donation items at Housing Catalyst’s main office at 1715 West Mountain Avenue during office hours of Monday-Friday, 8 a.m.-4 p.m.
 Please review this list for items most needed.